-The following pieces of advice from Werner Herzog are featured on the back cover of this book: Werner Herzog: A Guide for the Perplexed: Conversations with Paul Cronin.
+The following pieces of advice from director, screenwriter, and actor Werner Herzog are featured on the back cover of this book: Werner Herzog: A Guide for the Perplexed: Conversations with Paul Cronin.

 Always take the initiative.

 There is nothing wrong with spending a night in jail if it means getting the shot you need.

 Send out all your dogs and one might return with prey.

 Never wallow in your troubles; despair must be kept private and brief.

 Learn to live with your mistakes.

 Expand your knowledge and understanding of music and literature, old and modern.